stackhawk/hawkscan-action/README.md

     - uses: actions/checkout@v2
     - uses: stackhawk/hawkscan-action@v1
       with:
-        api-key: ${{ secrets.HAWK_API_KEY }}
+        apiKey: ${{ secrets.HAWK_API_KEY }}
-        environment-variables: APP_HOST APP_ENV
+        environmentVariables: APP_HOST APP_ENV
       env:
         APP_HOST: http://example.com
-        APP_ENV: GitHub
+        APP_ENV: Preproduction
 ```

-### `configuration-files`
+### `configurationFiles`

 **Optional** A space-separated list of HawkScan configuration files to use.
 Defaults to `stackhawk.yml`.

 ### `network`

 **Optional** Docker network settings for running HawkScan.
-Defaults to `bridge`.
+Defaults to `host`.

-The following options for `docker-network` are most commonly used:
+The following options for `network` are most available:
- - **`bridge`** (default): Use the default Docker bridge network setting for running the HawkScan container.
+ - **`host`** (default): Use Docker host networking mode.
+HawkScan will run with full access to the GitHub virtual environment hosts network stack.
 This works in most cases if your scan target is a remote URL or a localhost address.
- - **`host`**: Use Docker host networking mode.
-HawkScan will run with full access to the GitHub virtual environment hosts network stack.
+ - **`bridge`**: Use the default Docker bridge network setting for running the HawkScan container.
 This works in most cases if your scan target is a remote URL or a localhost address.
  - **`NETWORK`**: Use the user-defined Docker bridge network, `NETWORK`.
 This network may be created with `docker network create`, or `docker-compose`.
 This is appropriate for scanning other containers running locally on the GitHub virtual environment within a named Docker network.

 See the [Docker documentation](https://docs.docker.com/engine/reference/run/#network-settings) for more details on Docker network settings.